gmartindale44/finishline-wps-ai/README.md

 ## 📝 License

-This project is part of the NovaSpark AI ecosystem.
+This project is part of the NovaSpark Collective LLC ecosystem.
 All rights reserved.

 ## 🤝 Contributing